 Don’t you think the colder months are just oh-so-cozy?
 We do!
 Nathan & I find that the romantic falling snow (plus fewer crowds) create the most romantic winter getaways for couples.
+Even the most romantic places in the world are extra special under a dusting of snow.

 Perhaps it’s the need to draw closer to someone for warmth which makes winter the perfect season for cuddling and falling in love.
 And if you’ve just gotten married, a winter honeymoon is going to be super romantic (for inspiration, see these November honeymoon destinations which would be lovely throughout the winter months).